 Differences between Probability and Non-Probability Sampling

-In general, researchers may prefer probabilistic or random sampling methods over a non-probabilistic sampling method, and consider them to be more accurate and rigorous.
+In general, researchers may prefer probabilistic or random sampling methods over non-probabilistic sampling methods and consider them to be more accurate and rigorous.
 However, in applied social sciences, for researchers, there may be circumstances where it is not possible to obtain sampling using some probability sampling methods.
-Even practical or theoretical it may not be sensible to do random sampling.
-Therefore a wide range of non-probability sampling methods may be considered, in these circumstances.
+Even practical or theoretical, it may not be sensible to do random sampling.
+Therefore, a wide range of non-probability sampling methods may be considered in these circumstances.

 The choice between probability and non-probability sampling depends on the research question, resources available, and the desired level of generalizability.